arilmad/Image-Analysis-Final-Project/README.md

     * Perform intensity normalization
     * Assume the very first frame yields a clear view of all numbers and operators, store as reference
     * Identify the __red__ arrow by region growing
-    * Extract the area beneath the vehicle in this frame from the reference frame
+    * Extract the area beneath the vehicle in this frame from the reference frame.
+Call this area the __candidate__
+    * If there exist objects on the candidate borders: iteratively peel off border pixels until
+        * _i)_ Candidate is smaller than 28x28 pixels.
+Render candidate invalid
+        * _ii)_ Candidate is larger than 28x28 and has no objects on its borders
-    * If the area looks interesting (i.e. not empty and does encapsulate its objects (i.e. no objects on the border)): send to classifier
+    * If the area looks interesting (i.e. not empty and does encapsulate its objects: send to classifier
     * Accept only the classification result if every other symbol is an operator
     * No need for further classification in the sequence if a '=' is identified.
 Calculate
     * Construct output frame